JeremiahKaren/35percent.github.io/_posts/2018-11-30-amenity-asset-firesale.md

 title: Southwark still rolling over to Lendlease
 published: false
 ---
+Four of the five phases on the outline site have been granted permission to date:

 ## MP1
 [13/AP/3581, 3582, 3583, 3584](http://moderngov.southwark.gov.uk/documents/s43900/Report%20Heygate%20estate.pdf) = 360 (17 SR)